FaridS26/Full_Stack_Open_Course/part2/phone_book/README.md

 export default App;
 ```
 </details>

-### Exercise 2.10: Phone Book Step 5
+**_NOTE:_**  👀👀 From this part, you should execute the command 'npm run server' to start the server using the server json. 👀👀

-In this part, you should execute the command 'npm run server' to start the server using the server json.
+### Exercise 2.11: Phone Book Step 6

 <details>
 <summary>Click to view the code</summary>